Philip, by Gods grace the fourth disciple whom Jesus Christ called to follow him,

 One of the brothers, Andrew, had recently become a follower of the Baptist.
 Andrew and a second follower were standing near the Baptist one day.
 (I wont mention the other mans name, but we referred to him afterwards as the disciple whom Jesus loved, if you know what I mean.)
 Jesus happened to walk by.
 There he goes! the Baptist exclaimed.
 Thats the Lamb of God, who takes away the sins of the world!
 I have seen it and I bear witness: this is Gods Chosen One!

-The other disciples eyes widened, and Andrew didnt quite know what to make of this, but they walked after the man whom the Baptist had pointed out.
+Andrew didnt quite know what to make of this, and the other disciples eyes widened, but they walked after the man whom the Baptist had pointed out.
 Jesus turned around and asked what they wanted.
 The other disciple answered, Where are you staying, Teacher?
 Come and see, Jesus replied.
 The two men followed.
 It was about four in the afternoon, and they spent the rest of the day with him.

-The first thing Andrew did the next morning was to come back to our rooming house and find his brother Simon.
-Weve discovered the Messiah!
-Andrew told him.
-He brought Simon to Jesus, who looked at him and gave him the new name of Peter, the Rock.
+The first thing Andrew did the next morning was to come back to our rooming house and find his brother Simon, telling him Weve discovered the Messiah!
+Andrew brought Simon to Jesus, who looked at him and gave him the new name of Peter, the Rock.

 Like Andrew, I just had to spread the news to somebody else.
 I happened to know a man from Cana whose name was Nathaniel, and I knew he was in the area.
 I went to find him.
 He was sitting under a fig tree not far away.
 I told him, Weve found the man foretold by the prophets!
 It is Jesus son of Joseph, from Nazareth.

 Nazareth? exclaimed the man from Cana.
 Can anything good come from Nazareth?
 I answered, Come and see.
-So he did, and Nathaniel also became Jesuss disciple.
+So he did.
+Jesus saw him coming and said, Now here's an Israelite who isn't afraid to speak his mind!
+Impressed, Nathaniel also became Jesuss disciple.

 A Wedding to Attend